Raycas96/loggatron/README.md

 ### Method-Specific Overrides (`overrides`)

-Each method can override any of these options:
+Each method can override these specific options:

 ```typescript
 overrides: {